SiddharthMalhotra/sPCA/spca-spark/README.md

 ```
 mvn --version
 ```
 It should print out your installed version of Maven.
-After that, you can build sPCA by typing:
+After that, you can build sPCA-spark by typing:

 ```
 cd sPCA/spca-spark